Sources

 4. Alert.
 If you have a lockfile that references this source, a high-risk update fires an alert and shows up in the pulse feed.

-You can manually trigger a sync from any source's detail page if you want to pull in something just-published without waiting for the next hourly poll.
+You can manually trigger a sync from any source's detail page if you want to pull in something just-published without waiting for the next scheduled poll.

 Source URL shapes we accept #